MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/PkgConf.md

 make
 ```

+This package requires a tool that is not in the distribution as yet for running its tests.

-Finally, to install PkgConf into the cross-tools tree, run the following command:
+Finally, to install PkgConf into the build tree, run the following commands:

 ```bash
 make install